andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/get-social-with-swift-posting-to-facebook-and-twitter.md

 #### Service types

 Currently there are 4 service types that represented by String constants in Swift.
-Passing one of the following into `SLComposeViewController.isAvailableForServiceType(_:)` will check for that service&#8217;s availability on the user&#8217;s device:
+Passing one of the following into `SLComposeViewController.isAvailableForServiceType(_:)` will check for that service's availability on the user's device:

   * SLServiceTypeFacebook
   * SLServiceTypeTwitter
   * SLServiceTypeSinaWeibo
   * SLServiceTypeTencentWeibo

-For the purposes of this guide, we&#8217;ll look at the first two, which map to Facebook and Twitter, respectively.
+For the purposes of this guide, we'll look at the first two, which map to Facebook and Twitter, respectively.

 **Note**: Social media features in the Social module are not available for use/testing on the iOS Simulator, so you need to use a physical device to try things out.